Sica: Etymology

 Possibly from Proto-Albanian tsikā (whence Albanian thikë, "knife"), from Proto-Indo-European ḱey- ("to sharpen") possibly via Illyrian.
-According to Dictionnaire des Antiquités Grecques et Romaines the name Sica comes from Proto-Indo-European root sek-, meaning "to cut", "to section", however De Vaan declares any connection to Proto-Indo-European sek- to be formally impossible.
+According to the Dictionnaire des Antiquités Grecques et Romaines, the name Sica comes from Proto-Indo-European root sek-, meaning "to cut", "to section", however De Vaan declares any connection to Proto-Indo-European sek- to be formally impossible.

 Illyrian

 The Romans regarded the sica as a distinctive Illyrian weapon.
 The principal melee weapon of the Illyrians was the Sica.
 According to historian John Wilkes: